lucadalzilio/SINDy_blockslider/README.md

 ## Introduction

-In many scientific and engineering fields, it is crucial to identify the governing equations of dynamic systems.
-Traditional methods rely heavily on first-principles derivations, which may not always be feasible or accurate for complex systems. **SINDy** is a data-driven approach that learns governing equations directly from measurements by leveraging sparse regression techniques.
+Dynamic systems are found in many scientific and engineering disciplines.
+Traditional methods for deriving governing equations require deep physical insights, which can be challenging for complex systems. **SINDy** provides a data-driven approach to identify governing equations by leveraging sparse regression techniques.

-This project demonstrates the application of SINDy to a simulated **mass-spring-damper system** and discusses its potential extension to more complex systems like **rate-and-state friction dynamics** relevant in geophysics.
+This repository applies SINDy to a simulated **mass-spring-damper system** and explores its application to geophysical models like **rate-and-state friction dynamics**.

 ---